 The climate change activities under the Water Convention are led by the Netherlands and Switzerland and made possible by funding from Austria, Finland, the Netherlands, Switzerland, the European Commission and European Investment Bank.

 UNECE also cooperates with AGWA and the European Commission as well as UNFCCC and UNDRR to find coherence and interlinkages between global processes on water, climate change and disaster risks reduction.
-More information on the involvement of the Water Convention into the 26th Conference of the Parties to the United Nations Framework Convention on Climate Change is available here.
+UNECE forms part of the Transboundary Water Cooperation Coalition which issued a policy brief with strong arguments on why transboundary water cooperation is key to tackle climate change and to inform the discussion at the 28th Conference of the Parties to the United Nations Framework Convention on Climate Change.
+The policy brief is available here.

 A leaflet about the Climate Change activities under the Water Convention can be found here: English, French, Russian, Spanish.